Skip to main content

 List of available operations

-Here is the full list of bulk operations you can perform over multiple selected tasks via API methods:
+You can perform the following bulk operations over multiple selected tasks through API methods:

-To remove selection from one selected task, pass the ID of the task as a parameter to the unselectTask()
+To remove selection from one task, pass the task id as a parameter to the unselectTask() method.
+The snippet below unselects a single task:

 list.unselectTask({ id: "1.1" });